jtsu/merakiDeviceReboot/README.md

 * Add serial numbers of devices in apSerials.csv.
   * Values should be comma separate.

 ## Running the Script
 * run: 'python3 rebootDevices.py'

 ## Python Docker Container
 * If you need a python environment with the required libraries and applications, files to build a docker container have been posted to the python_container folder.
+* Copy the 3 script related files to the 'scripts' sub-directory before building your container.
+  * rebootDevices.py
+  * tokens.py
+  * apSerials.csv
-* Copy the script files to the scripts sub directory.
-A cron job will run the script located in the scripts directory.
+* The dockerfile changes the working directory to the 'scripts' directory.
+* A cron job will run the reboot script located in the 'scripts' directory.

 ## Additional Information
 * Get your Meraki API Key: